sleeping-owl/with-join/README.md

 ## Copyright and License

-Admin was written by Sleeping Owl for the Laravel framework and is released under the MIT License.
+Package was written by Sleeping Owl for the Laravel framework and is released under the MIT License.
 See the LICENSE file for details.